standleypg/Modular-Clean-Architecture-with-CQRS-Sample/README.md

-# Modular Clean Architecture With CQRS Implementation Template
+# Clean Architecture With CQRS Implementation and OData Endpoints Template

 ## Disclaimer

-**🚨 Template Disclaimer: This sample application is still in progress**
+**🚨 Disclaimer: This sample application is still in progress**

 This repository provides a comprehensive template for implementing a Modular Clean Architecture with CQRS and OData integration.
 It serves as a starting point and best-practice reference for building scalable, maintainable .NET applications with advanced querying capabilities.